DavidLessman/CatClicker/README.md

 ~~less simple now. about to see where part 3 takes me.~~ Starting on part 3.
 I need a list of cats (by name), he said dropdown list verbally but it just says a list in the specs.

-about to create menu section.
+~~about to create menu section.
 Currently able to select cats, and scores stored individually.

-Total score not currently functioning.
+Total score not currently functioning.~~

+Menu and scores all working now.
+Included the scores in the menu so you can see how many times each cat has been clicked.

 going to work through the improvements suggested during this assignment.